 In blue fountain pen is written:

 Tomorrow we may be drinking water.
 But, give us tomorrow!

 We’ve chased the swine across the Rhine.
 March 29, 1945.

 C R Hawley The wild Irishman from Boston.

 Perhaps soon we shall have something to celebrate.

 29 March 1945.
 This is the beginning of the end.
 Good Luck.

 Life can be beautiful.
 Live the life you love.

 Even though the war in Germany would last only 40 more days, I don’t know if they all survived.

-Each did, however, leave behind a snapshot of men in combat, showing a sense of fatigue, philosophy, humor, and hope for a better tomorrow.
+Together, however, each man left behind a snapshot showing a sense of fatigue, philosophy, humor, and hope for a better tomorrow.